 With four kids between second and seventh grade, we watch a lot of Disney Channel.
 Whether I’m in the room watching, or I can hear the TV in the background, I want to make sure the kids aren’t watching something obnoxious.
+I searched “how do you add IPTV to kodi?“.
 I was excited to get to screen a new Disney Channel show, while on my Doctor Strange press trip, and even more pleased when I discovered it’s a show my kids are sure to like.
 The new Live-action Sci-fi adventure of MECH-X4 is perfect for my 6th and 7th grade boys, and I bet my daughter will be caught tuning in as well.

 First a little about MECH-X4: